Brookfield Corporation (BN) Shares Down Despite Recent Market Volatility

-Brookfield Corporation (NYSE: BN)’s stock price has decreased by -0.03 compared to its previous closing price of 34.13.
-Despite this, the company has seen a loss of -6.47% in its stock price over the last five trading days.
+Brookfield Corporation (NYSE: BN)’s stock price has decreased by -1.22 compared to its previous closing price of 33.66. however, the company has experienced a -3.57% decrease in its stock price over the last five trading days.

-The price-to-earnings ratio for Brookfield Corporation (NYSE: BN) is above average at 29.16x.
-The 36-month beta value for BN is also noteworthy at 1.40.
-There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+Brookfield Corporation (NYSE: BN) has a higher price-to-earnings ratio of 28.42x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.41.
+Analysts have mixed views on the stock, with 9 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for BN is $48.84, which is $14.38 above than the current price.
-The public float for BN is 1.38B, and at present, short sellers hold a 0.64% of that float.
-The average trading volume of BN on February 24, 2023 was 2.86M shares.
+The average price point forecasted by analysts for Brookfield Corporation (BN) is $48.84, which is $15.25 above the current market price.
+The public float for BN is 1.38B, and currently, short sellers hold a 0.31% ratio of that float.
+The average trading volume of BN on March 01, 2023 was 2.85M shares.

-Real-Time Update: Brookfield Corporation (BN) Stock Navigates the Market with Up-to-Date Data

-BN’s stock has seen a -6.47% decrease for the week, with a -7.03% drop in the past month and a -4.96% fall in the past quarter.
-The volatility ratio for the week is 2.61%, and the volatility levels for the past 30 days are at 2.54% for Brookfield Corporation The simple moving average for the last 20 days is -6.76% for BN stock, with a simple moving average of -7.07% for the last 200 days.
+The stock of Brookfield Corporation (BN) has seen a -3.57% decrease in the past week, with a -11.83% drop in the past month, and a -12.33% fall in the past quarter.
+The volatility ratio for the week is 2.01%, and the volatility levels for the past 30 days are at 2.46% for BN.
+The simple moving average for the last 20 days is -7.82% for BN stock, with a simple moving average of -9.26% for the last 200 days.

 Analysts’ Opinion of BN